Esnagar/Esnagar/README.md

 ### 👋 Hi, I'm Esther!

-I'm a multimedia engineer interested in developing unique webs and mobile apps.
+I'm a multimedia engineer interested in developing unique web and mobile apps.
 I'm specialized in front-end and UI/UX design, but I also enjoy working on everything related to databases and APIs.
-I am always aware of trends and best practices in order to develop quality products. **[Take a look to my CV](CV%20-%20Esther%20Navarro%20García.pdf)** to know more about my skills!
+I am always aware of trends and best practices in order to develop quality products. **[Take a look to my CV](CV%20-%20Esther%20Navarro%20García.pdf)** to know more about me and my skills!

 ### 💌 Contact